bullet-db/bullet-bql/README.md

     expression IS NULL
     expression IS NOT NULL
     unaryExpression
     functionExpression
-    expression NOT?
-IN expression
-    expression RLIKE ANY? expression
-    expression ( * | / ) expression
+    expression ( * | / | % ) expression
     expression ( + | - ) expression
     expression ( < | <= | > | >= ) ( ANY | ALL )? expression
     expression ( = | != ) ( ANY | ALL )? expression
+    expression NOT?
+RLIKE ANY? expression
+    expression NOT?
+IN expression
+    expression NOT?
+IN ( expressions )
-    expression AND expression
+    expressioon NOT?
+BETWEEN ( expression, expression ) expression AND expression
     expression XOR expression
     expression OR expression
     ( expression )

+and `expressions` is

+    expression ( , expression )*

-where `valueExpression` is one of Null, Boolean, Integer, Long, Float, Double, or String
+where `valueExpression` is one of Null, Boolean, Integer, Long, Float, Double, String, or `NOW` - a keyword that is converted to the current unix time in milliseconds

 and `fieldExpression` is